Lille Northern France, France Travel Guide

 Lille: Enjoy cycling in Parc de la Citadelle or taking long walking tours through the city's parks and pedestrian zones.
 Day Trips: For more extensive outdoor activities, plan a day trip for hiking or cycling in the Parc Naturel Régional Scarpe-Escaut.

 Lille: Visit Zoo de Lille and Citadel Park.
-Dedicate time to Jardin Vauban.
+Allocate time to Jardin Vauban.
 La Piscine museum in Roubaix offers a visually engaging experience.
 Indulge in treats from chocolatiers and waffle shops.
 Day Trips: Head to beaches near Dunkirk for seaside fun.

 Palais des Beaux-Arts, La Piscine (Roubaix), and LaM (Villeneuve d'Ascq).